Top tips to prevent your motorbike being stolen

 Protect your motorbike from thieves

->

-> Approximately 80 motorbikes and scooters are stolen every single day with 9 out of the top 10 hotspots for thefts being in London, (Huddersfield is 8th).
+Approximately 80 motorbikes and scooters are stolen every single day with 9 out of the top 10 hotspots for thefts being in London.
 You’d think then that security would be paramount, but a surprising less than half of all bikes use locks or other security devices such as ground anchors and alarms, let alone datatags.
-This is probably why only 40% of stolen bikes are ever recovered, which is only 4 in 10.
+This is probably why only 40% of stolen bikes are ever recovered.

->

-> The more difficult a thief perceives your bike to be stolen, and the more time taken to nick it, the less attractive it becomes.
+The more difficult a thief perceives your bike to be stolen, and the more time taken to nick it, the less attractive it becomes.
 More and more we are recovering stolen bikes which have been barrelled or simply having a locked front wheel removed and replaced by the thief, swapping it with their own wheel.
 These bikes are your treasured possessions and cost substantial amounts of money, so why wouldn’t you do all you can to protect them?

 Here are our top tips to protect your motorbike from thieves:

 Alarms and immobilisers – get these professionally fitted… DIY may prove a bit of a risk unless you know what you’re doing.
 Another deterrent would be to leave your kill switch in the ‘off’ position and leave the bike in gear.
 You can also have a separate kill switch professionally fitted somewhere on the bike directly from the wiring block not the ignition – so only you know how to turn the power on.